 - Unsweetened Cocoa Powder - you will only need a hint so either dutch-processed or natural should work.

-- Use room temperature ingredients, this includes eggs, butter, and milk.
+To prevent a flat-top cupcake, use room-temperature ingredients.
+This includes eggs, butter, and milk.
 Bring them out of the refrigerator 45mins – to 1 hour before you start baking.
-Room temperature ingredients make a smooth and uniform batter while cold ingredients do not blend together as easily which results in a flat cupcake.

-- Dissolve the coffee powder in the milk mixture thoroughly.
+- Dissolve the coffee powder in room-temperature milk.
 Don't dissolve in hot water or it will foam up and affect the cake's texture.

 To make the frosting you will need: